Southern Fried Chicken is so good.

 Set your oven temperature to 300°F. Then, after removing the chicken from the hot oil, preferably using an instant-read thermometer, check the internal temperature of the fried chicken.
 It should be around 160°F. (Remember, it will continue to cook a little longer as it rests, until it reaches 165°F).
 If it’s not quite there yet, place the fried chicken pieces on a baking sheet (with a rack is best) and place in the oven while you fry the rest of the chicken.
 This will finish off the cooking, and the skin will remain perfectly golden and crisp.

 Fried chicken is such an American classic dish.

 I can’t think of anyone who doesn’t have fond childhood memories of learning that she or he was going to be treated to fried chicken for dinner!

-This recipe and step-by-step instructions will enable you to make perfect Southern Fried Chicken…in your own kitchen!
+This recipe and step-by-step instructions will enable you to make this dish perfectly…in your own kitchen!

 When you are getting your chicken from the meat department, or butcher, ask if you can have the breast split in half.
 Otherwise, you’ll have a huge piece of chicken (the breast), compared to all the other pieces.

 If your butcher, or meat department, won’t cut the breast for you, it’s easy to do at home.
 Just get a large sharp knife (a chef’s knife works well), and carefully cut the breast in half.

 Start making memories with this iconic dish today!